angular/ngSocket/README.md

 ## TODO
  * Automatic re-connection when connection lost
- * Return a promise when calling `send()`
- * Be able to cancel a send without looking it up in an array.
  * Add `onerror` to allow applications to respond to socket errors in their own ways
  * Consider support for ArrayBuffer and Blob datatypes
  * Add `protocols` parameter to constructor